[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 At the same time, Ukraine is determined to remove the traces of interdependence it has with the Transnistria region in the sphere of transportation by building an alternative route to bypass the region.
 Furthermore, the Transnistria region can only interact with foreign markets through the territory controlled by the constitutional authorities.
 This contributed to its increasing dependence on Chisinau and the European market, where around two thirds or 64% of its exports are delivered.

 In addition, the "5+2" format is on hold until the end of the war and will emerge from the future of Ukraine-Russia relations.
-Thus, the opportunities for the Tiraspol administration to pursue parity diplomacy with Chisinau on platforms other than those offered by the OSCE Mission, but strictly within the limits of Moldova's national borders, are limited.
+Thus the opportunities for the Tiraspol administration to pursue parity diplomacy with Chisinau on platforms other than those offered by the OSCE Mission, but strictly within the limits of Moldova's national borders, are limited.

 Last but not least, the parliament in Chisinau introduced changes to the legislation, with the vote of 60 out of 101 MPs, introducing criminal sanctions for actions of "separatism", which harm policymakers in the Transnistria region.